ROCm/rocSHMEM/docs/install.rst

 You can choose from three communication backends at build time for rocSHMEM: IPC, RO, and GDA.
 Backend can be combined during build time.

-MPI is not required to build rocSHMEM, if you want to disable MPI you can pass the following flag to the build configs scripts `-DUSE_EXTERNAL_MPI=OFF`.
+MPI is not required to build rocSHMEM.
+To disable MPI, pass the following flag to the build configs scripts `-DUSE_EXTERNAL_MPI=OFF`.
 However, it is important to note that this will disable the functional and unit tests as they required MPI to run.